aws-samples/aws-hpc-recipes/README.md

 * ParallelCluster with non-managed FSx and EFS storage
 * ParallelCluster with Budgets + Billing Alerts

+I expect this will (eventually) be helpful for tutorials and workshops, as well as for production-reaady deployments.

 ## Using

 Deploy resources in the `resources/` directory using CloudFormation.
+Cluster templates currently have the prefix `pcluster-`.

 ## Developing